 Work with your family to understand work time.

 Parents, siblings, children (even spouses!) sometimes have a hard time understanding that when you work from home, you are working.
 I don’t have any great suggestions for this issue, because my family is completely guilty.
 My best advice here is to work with your spouse or partner, or roommate, to have a daily schedule.
 If your children are old enough, include them in the workday plan and create house rules and incentives around your work needs.

 Take your work outside of the house.

 Do you have a co-working space or a favorite coffee shop in your area?
-Take advantage of the change of scenery.
+Remoter workers should take advantage of the change of scenery.
 On nice days, I will take my laptop outside and work on the back deck for a little bit.
 Sometimes a change of scenery can be really refreshing.

 Mental and Physical Workday Breaks

 Looking at a computer all day can be straining on the eyes, bad for your back, and turn you into a zombie.
 Projects can be frustrating and make you want to throw things.
 Get up, get out, get away, and get moving.

 We remote workers sit at our desks on average eight to 10-plus hours a day.
 GET UP!
 Take a break from what you are working on and refresh yourself.
 Maybe you can go outside and take a short walk, or just stand in the sun and soak it in.
 Maybe you can go make a new pot of coffee and then stand there and watch it percolate.
 Take two minutes in complete silence and just focus on deep breathing.
 Whatever you decide to do, set an alarm, take 10 minutes away from the computer, and hold yourself to it.
 You deserve a break.